linktlh/bnptool/README.md

 ### Setup

-Install a capatible version of python for [BCML](https://github.com/NiceneNerd/BCML/) then run `pip install bnptool`
+Install a compatible version of python for [BCML](https://github.com/NiceneNerd/BCML/) then run `pip install bnptool`

 ### Create a BNP